 Q&A with Grammarly’s Sergey Yavnyi

 About Judy DeMocker

-Judy is a Technical Writer for Mozilla with years of experience writing about open source software projects, now focused on the open web platform.
+Judy is a Technical Writer working with Mozilla.
+She has written about open source software for many years and now focuses on the open web platform.